mage-os/generate-mirror-repo-js/resource/history/magento/product-community-edition/notes.md

 # Notes

+This directory mostly contains the core bundled extension dependencies of the `magento/product-community-edition` packages.

+## dependencies-template.json

+This file contains the core bundled extension dependencies of the latest upstream `magento/product-community-edition` release.
+It is used for the dependencies of the nightly `magento/product-community-edition` build.

 ## Missing release tag 2.1.2 in magento/adobe-stock-integration

 The dependency on `"magento/adobe-stock-integration": "2.1.2-p1",` in `2.4.3.json` in upstream is a dependency on `2.1.2`.